Is your child blinking more excessively than average?

 - In cases of Corneal abrasion, antibiotic ointments or eye drops are prescribed to heal the eye.
 Sometimes eye patch is prescribed to give a rest to the affected eye.

 Children facing vision problems at such a young age can affect their focus and ability to believe in themselves.
 This can impact the things they do daily and lower their confidence.
 Which parent would want their kids suffering from eye problems and having to take medications, spectacles, eye drops etc.?
-It is better to take them to a Paediatric Ophthalmologist at least once every six months to know the condition of their eyes.
+It is better to take them to a Pediatric Ophthalmologist at the best eye hospital in Hyderabad, at least once every six months to know the condition of their eyes.
 Like adults, children can not admit their problems clearly at an early stage.
 So it is our duty as adults to take care of them.
-So, take your children to a Paediatric Ophthalmologist today for a complete eye check-up.
+So, take your children to a Pediatric Ophthalmologist today at the best eye care hospital in Hyderabad for a complete eye check-up.